ngsutils/ngsutils.github.com/modules/bamutils/filter/index.md

                                    -mismatch_dbsnp for dbSNP matching)
                                    (use if NM or MD tag not present)

-        -noqcfail                  Remove reads that have the 0x200 flag set -nosecondary               Remove reads that have the 0x100 flag set
+        -nosecondary               Remove reads that have the 0x100 flag set -noqcfail                  Remove reads that have the 0x200 flag set -nopcrdup                  Remove reads that have the 0x400 flag set

         -exclude ref:start-end     Remove reads in this region (1-based start)